 Each year group has a tutor assigned to the year group.

-The tutor runs morning sessions and usually delivers the social and communication programme (up to 6 hours each week).
+The tutor runs morning sessions and usually delivers part of the social and communication programme (up to 6 hours each week).
 This means they get to know the child well.
 They will be a major contributor to the school report that informs the Annual Review as well as being the first point of contact for parents/carers.

 On entry to the school: